qiwi/FeatureToggle/README.md

 implementation("com.qiwi.featuretoggle:featuretoggle-converter-gson:${version}")
 ```

-3. For each feature add feature flag and factory:
+3. For each feature add feature flag with unique key and factory:

 ```kotlin
 class SampleFeature {